fnx-io/i69n/README.md

 ## Parameters and pluralization

-In fact, you can do a lot of crazy stuff:
+The implementation is VERY straightforward, which allows you to do a lot of crazy stuff:

     generic:
       ok: OK